On this page

 Flexible Support Fund

 If you cannot afford to pay childcare costs when you start work or increase hours, you can request help through the Jobcentre’s Flexible Support Fund, which provides discretionary help to remove barriers to work.
 The government has said that the fund can be used to pay 100 per cent of upfront childcare costs within the set limits for claimants on UC.
 This is paid directly to the childcare provider and is not repayable.
 You can also include these childcare costs in your UC claim, and get 85 per cent reimbursed.
-You cannot include this amount in a WTC claim.
-You cannot get the childcare element in UC or WTC for costs met or reimbursed by any other third party.
+You cannot get the childcare element in UC for costs met or reimbursed by any other third party.

 Childcare vouchers